Children’s day cases

 Videos for parents and carers

-You may find these videos useful to to help you prepare your child for their visit to the Day Surgery Unit.
+You may find these short videos useful to help you prepare your child for their visit to the Day Surgery Unit.

 Getting ready for your child’s operation – our top 6 tips